Overview

 The invoice draft will then include a combined line item containing a percentage of the quoted material price and the quoted labour price.

-Invoice the remainder of the quote if you've already sent out invoices and want to invoice out any outstanding costs.
+Invoice the remainder—This tool can be used if you've already sent out invoices and want to invoice any outstanding costs.

-In the Add Costs page select the second row to invoice the remainder of the quote.
+In the Add Costs page, select the second row to invoice the remainder of the quote.

-2. Invoice Margins and Discounts
+Invoice Margins and Discounts

 Click the "Margins" button to adjust markups and discounts.